For questions and answers about moving with your soldier to AIT, click here.

 Moving After AIT Graduation

-My husband has just start AIT training at Fort Sam Houston and is scheduled to finish on 10 Aug 2010.
-I wanted to know how long after his graduation from AIT will we be able to move with him to his first duty station.
+My husband has just started AIT training at Fort Sam Houston and is scheduled to finish soon.
+I wanted to know how long after he graduates from AIT we could move with him to his first duty station.

 As long as he has orders cut when he graduates, you can move with him right away.
 The only exception would be if he is assigned to an overseas duty location.
 In that case, it takes a little longer to process the paperwork.